phaelfp/learn-terraform/Docker/step4.md

 You now have enough Terraform knowledge to create useful configurations, but the examples so far have used hard-coded values.
 Terraform configurations can include variables to make your configuration more dynamic and flexible.

 ## Prerequisites
-Have completed the previous tutorials or download the clone repository and go to the branch [docker/step-3](https://github.com/phaelfp/learn-terraform/tree/docker/step-3)
+Have completed the previous tutorials or download the clone repository and go to the branch [docker/step-3](https://github.com/phaelfp/learn-terraform/tree/docker/step-2) and run the `terraform init` and `terraform apply` command

 ## Set the container name with a variable